CookiePLMonster/CookiePLMonster.github.io/_mods/tokyo-xtreme-racer-zero/widescreen-patch.md

 game-series: "tokyo-xtreme-racer-zero"
 order: 0
 date: 23-12-2024
-#info-label: BUNDLED
+info-label: BUNDLED
-#info-title: "This patch is shipped with PCSX2 starting with v1.7.4934."
+info-title: "This patch is shipped with PCSX2 starting with v2.3.83."
 ---

+{:.disclaimer.info}
+This patch is shipped with PCSX2 starting with v2.3.83.

 {:.credit}
 The original widescreen fix made by VIRGIN KLM.
 I refactored the fix to patch the game more safely, further fixed the UI scaling for widescreen,